JoshuaGoldd/System-installation-course/system-installation-project.md

 ___

-- Run the command below when you are about to upload the job you have done local computer to github repository
+- Run the command below when you are about to upload the job you have done on your local computer to github repository

 ```powershell
 git add .